mbaumer/us_hep_funding/docs/_states/MS.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  55  NSF MPS grants, totalling  $7,710,450.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+55 NSF MPS grants, totalling $7,710,450.00

                                     Amount ($)
 Institution
 UNIVERSITY OF MISSISSIPPI              2327436